Monday, January 30, 2012

 Makes one seven-inch pie

-Peel your apples using a plastic shopping bag.
+Peel your apples into a plastic shopping bag.
 It makes cleaning up much easier.
 It's not necessary to core your apples.
 Just begin slicing around and around the apple.
-And then chip away and the top and the bottom.
+And then chip away at the top and the bottom.

 Mix the flour, white and brown sugar, cornstarch, cinnamon, nutmeg, allspice in a small bowl.
 Set aside.

-Mix the whisky and vanilla in a small bowl.
+Mix the whiskey and vanilla in a small bowl.
 Sprinkle over the apples and allow to sit several minutes.
 If your apples are on the sweet side or just a bit bland, add a bit of lemon juice.
+A few grates of lemon zest is good, too.
+It's your call.

 Roll our your bottom crust and place in pie dish.
 Sprinkle two tablespoons of the spice/sugar mixture over the bottom.
 Add remaining to the apples in the bowl and toss well to coat.
 Taste.
 Re-adjust seasonings, if necessary.
-If your apples are unusually juicy, sprinkle with a bit more flour.
+If your apples are unusually juicy, sprinkle with flour beginning with less.

 Add apple mixture evenly to pie plate.
 Do not mound it in the center, you want the apples to cook evenly.
 Dot with the butter.
+It's easy to forget this step.
 Place top crust on top and gently press around the rim of the plate.

 Crimp the edges.
 Cut a vent hole in the center and make four slashes around it being careful not to go too near the edge or it may bubble over when baking.

-Using strips of tin foil, cover the edge of the crust to prevent burning.
+Using strips of tin foil, cover the edge of the crust to prevent burning or use a tin pie shield.
+They come in varying sizes and there is one that is adjustable:

-Place in a pre-heated 400 F degree oven and bake for 40 minutes.
-Remove tin foil strips and bake for another 10 minutes until juices begin to appear.
+Place on a cookie sheet or heavy piece of foil to catch any drippings.
+Bake in a pre-heated 400 F degree oven and bake for 40 minutes.
+Remove tin foil strips and bake for another 10 minutes until juices begin to appear and tip of paring knife easily goes into apples without restraint.

 Notes:

 Whiskey is the British and Canadian spelling.
 Whisky is the American version.
 Brandy is fermented grapes.
-Whisky is distilled grain.
+Whiskey is distilled grain.

 Allspice berries are incredible and I recommend grinding your own.